Participation in the QMS

 • QMS conference

 The QMS conference provides a forum for regular, structured discussion about the quality of the QMS with the aim of further developing the system.
-The joint discussion is intended to enable as multifaceted and objective an assessment of the QMS as possible and to generate ideas for further development.
+The joint discussion is intended to facilitate a QMS assessment that is as multifaceted and objective as possible and to generate ideas for further development.

-• Participants: Students, lecturer, and staff involved in studies and teaching, other groups of people if necessary
+• Participants: students, instructors and staff involved in teaching and studies, other groups, if applicable

 • Duration of participation: One-time for the respective QMS conference

-• Contact for participation: The QMS team/Dept. 1.8 QMS in Studies and Teaching
+• Contact for participation: The QMS team/Dept. 1.8 - QMS Office for Teaching and Studies

-• Target group: all participants in a degree program conference
+• Target group: all participants of a degree programme conference

 • Focus:

-• Preparation of the degree program conference/preliminary analysis, if applicable
+• Preparation of the degree programme conference/preliminary analysis, if applicable

-• Overall responsibility for the degree program conference
+• Overall responsibility for the degree programme conference

-• Note: If you belong to the target group for the short survey on degree program conferences, you will receive an invitation to participate in the survey.
+• Note: If you belong to the target group for the brief questionnaire on degree programme conferences, you will receive an invitation to participate.

-• Target group: all participants in a quality assurance meeting
+• Target group: all participants of a quality assurance meeting

 • Focus:

-• Preparation and conduct of the quality assurance meeting
+• Preparation and agenda of the quality assurance meeting

-• Note: If you belong to the target group for the short survey on quality assurance meetings, you will receive an invitation to participate in the survey.
+• Note: If you belong to the target group for the brief questionnaire on quality assurance meetings, you will receive an invitation to participate.

-Questions, suggestions, or feedback regarding the QMS are important for the further development of structures, procedures, and processes.
-The aim is to continue to align the QMS in such a way that it promotes the quality of studies and teaching.
+Questions, suggestions and feedback are important tools for improving our QMS structures, procedures and processes.
+The aim is to continue to align the QMS in such a way that it promotes the quality of teaching and studies.

-Comments can be directed to the following departments:
+You can submit your feedback to the following departments: